Monterey Cypress (Cupressus macrocarpa) towering over entry inside. Photo by Saxon Holt.

 We are open daily, starting at 7:30am.
 The Garden closes one hour after last entry.
 Last entry changes seasonally:

 Last entry: Fall & Winter

 Last entry: Spring & Summer

-Admission is FREE for all Members, San Francisco City & County Residents (with proof of residency), and School Groups.
-Admission for non-residents is as follows:
+Admission is FREE for all Members, School Groups, and San Francisco City & County Residents (with proof of residency).

 Navigating the Garden

 Please come enjoy the Garden – ENGAGE + ENJOY, LISTEN + LEARN, STROLL + STRETCH, FROLIC + HAVE FUN, INHALE + INVIGORATE, RELAX + RENEW – and come back for more!